 Incumbent candidates are graded according to their voting history and + may only be earned by bill patronage.
 Vote abstentions are counted as no votes.

-A Voted in favor of legalization, decriminalization, and all medical bills
+A Voted in favor of adult-use bills, decriminalization, and all medical bills

-B+ Decriminalization bill and medical bill patron, and voted in favor of all medical bills
+B+ Decriminalization bill and medical bill patron, and voted in favor of all medical bills, no active opposition to adult-use

-B Decriminalization bill patron, and voted in favor of all medical bills
+B Decriminalization bill patron, votes in favor of all medical bills, no active opposition to adult-use bills

 C Voted in favor of decriminalization and all medical bills, voted against legalization bills

-D Voted in favor of some medical bills, voted against decriminalization and legalization bills
+D Voted in favor of some medical bills, voted against decriminalization and adult-use bills

 Non-incumbent candidates are graded according to their candidate survey submission, public statements, and/or published policy positions.